Chapter 9: Contract costs

 Modification of a services contract

-However, at the end of the second year, the contract undergoes modification, reducing the fee for the third year to CU80,000.
-Additionally, the customer agrees to extend the contract for three additional years, with consideration of CU200,000 payable in three equal annual installments of CU66,667 at the beginning of years 4, 5, and 6.
-With the modification, the contract now has four years remaining, with total consideration of CU280,000.
-The stand-alone selling price of the services at the beginning of the third year is CU80,000 per year, and multiplying this by the remaining number of years (4) provides an estimate of the stand-alone selling price of the multi-year contract, which is CU320,000.
+An entity enters into a three-year contract to clean a customer’s offices on a weekly basis.
+The customer promises to pay CU100,000 per year.
+The stand-alone selling price of the services at contract inception is CU100,000 per year.
+The entity recognises revenue of CU100,000 per year during the first two years of providing services.
+At the end of the second year, the contract is modified and the fee for the third year is reduced to CU80,000.
+In addition, the customer agrees to extend the contract for three additional years for consideration of CU200,000 payable in three equal annual instalments of CU66,667 at the beginning of years 4, 5 and 6.
+After the modification, the contract has four years remaining in exchange for total consideration of CU280,000.
+The stand-alone selling price of the services at the beginning of the third year is CU80,000 per year.
+The entity’s stand-alone selling price at the beginning of the third year, multiplied by the remaining number of years to provide services, is deemed to be an appropriate estimate of the stand-alone selling price of the multi-year contract (ie the stand-alone selling price is 4 years × CU80,000 per year = CU320,000).

-Although each week of cleaning service is deemed distinct, the entity accounts for the cleaning contract as a single performance obligation in accordance with IFRS 15.
-This is because the weekly cleaning services represent a series of distinct services that are substantially the same, with the same pattern of transfer to the customer over time, and utilizing a time-based measure of progress.
+At contract inception, the entity assesses that each week of cleaning service is distinct in accordance with IFRS 15.
+Notwithstanding that each week of cleaning service is distinct, the entity accounts for the cleaning contract as a single performance obligation in accordance with IFRS 15.
+This is because the weekly cleaning services are a series of distinct services that are substantially the same and have the same pattern of transfer to the customer (the services transfer to the customer over time and use the same method to measure progress – that is, a time-based measure of progress).

-Upon the modification, the entity assesses the remaining services to be provided as distinct.
-However, the remaining consideration to be paid (CU280,000) does not align with the stand-alone selling price of the services (CU320,000).
-Consequently, the entity accounts for the modification as a termination of the original contract and the creation of a new contract, with consideration of CU280,000 for four years of cleaning service.
-The entity recognizes revenue of CU70,000 per year (CU280,000 ÷ 4 years) as the services are provided over the remaining four years.
+Consequently, the entity accounts for the modification in accordance with IFRS 15 as a termination of the original contract and the creation of a new contract with consideration of CU280,000 for four years of cleaning service.
+The entity recognises revenue of CU70,000 per year (CU280,000 ÷ 4 years) as the services are provided over the remaining four years.

 When should an entity recognise a liability for costs to obtain a contract?